Classical Drama and Theatre

 Sulla's successor was another man of non-noble birth, Gnaeus Pompeius known today as Pompey (106-48 BCE).
 The young Pompey's brutal tactics in treating Roman enemies—and enemy Romans alike—was just another lesson he had learned at Sulla's knee.
 Early in his career, his unprecedented savagery earned him the nickname adulescens carnufex ("teen butcher"), and his subsequent campaigns all over the Mediterranean area only reaffirmed the epithet.
 By 61 BCE he had been granted two triumphs—to get one was a rare honor, and Pompey would go on to have a third!—but in retrospect it's clear these triumphs stemmed less from the Romans' honor of the man than a collective fear for their lives any time he was in town.

-Soon thereafter, Pompey entered into an alliance with Julius Caesar (100-44 BCE), a younger rising star on the political scene.
-Caesar had actually begun his career in ownership of little more than a name—granted, one of the more prestigious and ancient names in Rome—but the Caesar family had fallen onto hard times by the first century BCE.
+Soon thereafter, Pompey entered an alliance with Julius Caesar (100-44 BCE), a younger rising star on the political scene.
+Caesar had begun his career in ownership of little more than a name—granted, one of the more prestigious and ancient names in Rome—but his family had fallen onto hard times by the first century BCE.
 So the young Caesar had been forced to build his power base largely from scratch, something he did with amazing panache. (note) His personality, especially his intelligence and charm, proved a weapon sharper than any legionary's sword.

 After forming the alliance with Pompey and holding the consulship (the highest executive office in Roman government) in 59 BCE, Caesar received command of the areas north of Rome along with the legions stationed there.
 He would shortly turn this into one of the most famous military expeditions in history.
-Within a decade he had subdued and brought under Roman control most of Gaul, executing his strategy with lightning speed and confronting the enemy with breath-taking brutality.
-Over a million Gauls, it is estimated, were slaughtered in the course of Caesar's conquest; even more were enslaved.
+Within a decade he had subdued and brought under Roman control most of Gaul, executing his strategy with lightning speed and confronting the enemy with breathtaking brutality.
+Over a million Gauls, it is estimated, died in the course of Caesar's conquest; even more were enslaved.
 As one historian says, "Requisitions of food and punitive devastations completed human, economic, and ecological disaster probably unequalled until the conquest of the Americas." (note) The longest-lasting effect of Caesar's triumph would be the displacement of the Gaelic tongue by Latin.
 Modern French is thus an offshoot of the Romans' language, not the Celtic dialect once spoken by the native Gauls.

 It was also there in Egypt that Caesar met Cleopatra and had his famous affair with her.
 After a few more years putting down pockets of resistance to his rule, Caesar ended up the sole commander of Rome—several times he turned down the title of rex ("king")—but his unwarranted and unconstitutional usurpation of power whatever it was called inspired desperation among his enemies in the Senate.
 Especially one Brutus whose ancestor, also called Brutus, was the liberator of the state in its early days when the Etruscan kings had dominated—or so Roman boys by that day were being taught in school—this later and all-too-late Brutus of Caesar's day sought in vain to revive his historical heritage.

-His and his allies' desperate, fatal stabs at liberation only produced more sorrow, a tragedy more Greek than Roman and a fitting fate for a rapidly Hellenizing world.
+His and his allies' desperate, fatal stabs at liberation only produced more sorrow, a tragedy more Greek than Roman, and a fitting fate for a rapidly Hellenizing world.
 Though Brutus and his co-conspirators managed by sleight of hand to assassinate Caesar during a meeting of the Senate on March 15, 44 BCE, the infamous Ides of March, they were unable to restore either peace or the shattered Republic.
 Instead, the door to chaos only gaped again, wider than it ever would.

 Caesar's heir was his grand-nephew Octavian (64 BCE - 14 CE).
 Though still a teenager, he was the only competent adult male relative of Caesar alive at the time of the assassination.
 Together with Mark Antony (Caesar's lieutenant and right-hand man) Octavian defeated Brutus and the Senate in battle.
 Their partnership lasted little longer, as Antony fell both in with and in love with Cleopatra who had become, thanks to Caesar, the queen of Egypt.

 Yet again civil war erupted, this time between Octavian and Antony.
-In 31 BCE Octavian's forces met Antony's and Cleopatra's at Actium (on the coast of western Greece), a naval battle which the western forces won.
+In 31 BCE Octavian's forces met Antony's and Cleopatra's at Actium (on the coast of western Greece), a naval battle the western forces won.
 Within little more than a year, Antony and Cleopatra were dead at their own hands, and Octavian had seized control of Egypt and, more important, Rome.

 IV.
 The Roman Empire